Remarks on the existence of CMC Cauchy surfaces: Some CMC existence results

 which, after a computation similar to the one above, implies

 In this context, the condition on $f$ requires, roughly speaking, that the spatial variation in the pressure and density decay sufficiently rapidly to the future, relative to $\rho + p$.
-In particular, if the spatial gradient of the pressure $p$ vanishes then the $L^1$ condition on $f$ holds.
+Moreover we see that if the spatial gradient of the pressure $p$ vanishes then $u$ is a geodesic vector field and the $L^1$ condition on $f$ holds trivially.

-\proof[Proof of Proposition \ref{H decays prop}] Set $q = \text{Ric}(u,u) + 2\s^2$.
+{\it Proof of Proposition \ref{H decays prop}.} Set $q = \text{Ric}(u,u) + 2\s^2$.
 Integrating (\ref{raycha equ}) gives

 We claim that $(\frac{1}{n}H^2 + q) \in L^1\big([0, \infty)\big)$.
 Suppose not.
 Since $q$ is nonnegative (by the strong energy condition), we have $\int_0^\infty (\frac{1}{n}H^2 + q) = \infty$.
 Since $\int_0^s f \leq ||f||_{L^1}$, the above equation implies